nikivanov/smarterblinds/README.md

 * ESP8266 needs constant USB power.
 The good news is that it will also keep your blinds fully charged.

 # Setup
 * In the `stls` folder, you'll find a case that will fit an ESP8266 board, a USB breakout board and 2 buttons.
 It can be 3D printed without supports.
 The buttons I used can be found by searching for `12mm Waterproof Momentary N.O.
 Push Button Switch`.
 The case is kept closed by 4 M3 6mm bolts.
-You will need 2 more M3 6mm screws for the USB board.
+You will need 2 more M3 6mm bolts for the USB board.
 * At the top of the Arduino sketch, you can see (and change, if you'd like) the pins in use:
     ```
     #define UP_PIN 4